nuxtrdev/nuxtr-vscode/README.md

 <br>
 <br>

-### srcDir, serverDir and monorepo support
+### Support for `srcDir`, `serverDir`, and Monorepo Projects

-Nuxtr supports `srcDir`, `serverDir` and monorepo projects.
-You can set your `srcDir` from your `nuxt.config.ts` file and Nuxtr will create files/directories in the right place for you.
+Nuxtr seamlessly integrates with projects using `srcDir` and `serverDir`, as well as monorepo setups.
+Set your `srcDir` or `serverDir` directly from your `nuxt.config.ts` file, and Nuxtr will detect and generate files/directories in the correct locations for you.

+Example:

 ```JSON
   "srcDir": "src",
   "serverDir": "server"
 ```

-Or locate your nuxt project in your monorepo using this setting in `.vscode/settings.json`:
+For monorepo configurations, specify the directory name containing your Nuxt project in your `.vscode/settings.json`:

 ```JSON
   "nuxtr.monorepoMode.DirectoryName": "directory-name"